February

 Your 1983 WAVES music video

-liked it but terri loved it
+really liked it but terri loved it

 I have that album, part of my treasured vinyl collection